-For all exams (in-course and final), exam questions should be reviewed and amended by the MSc BMS Steering Committee before the examination takes place.
+For all exams (in-course and final), exam questions should be reviewed and amended by the Assessment Subcommittee of the BMS-Graduate Studies Steering Committee before the examination takes place.

 21.11 Standard Setting

 For each examination, a defensible standard-setting method should be used by trained faculty.
 Arbitrary methods should not be used.
 The standard-setting procedure should be declared to the College Examinations Committee.
 The percentage scores corresponding to the letter grades are pre-determined.